Blog > Countries > Bali > 3 Books that Changed The World for Travelers

 Most people are familiar with The Beach because of the movie that was adapted starring Leonardo Dicaprio (one of his best movies if you haven’t seen it).
 The book is awesome and matches the sentiments of every perpetual traveler; the longing for more and more off-the-beaten-track destinations to discover, connection to place and time, disconnecting from the world (not for us Flashpackers!) and self-discovery.

-The story starts in Bangkok, Thailand with Richard, a Young English traveler who is staying solo in a hostel.
+The story starts in Bangkok, Thailand with Richard, a Young English traveler who was staying solo in a hostel.
 He is approached by a rather crazy Scottish guy (we’ve all experienced this one!) and he offers Richard a tattered map to a “secret” beach that no tourists know about.
 Daffy, the Scottish guy ends up committing suicide in the hostel and Richard decides to try and discover the beach.

 Richard teams up with a young French couple and sets out to find the beach on a nearby island, and when they finally get there, they have a run in with marijuana farmers who are heavily armed.
 They escape and stumble upon a group of people from all over the world living on the island who have created their own little self-sufficient commune.

-Richard and the Frenchies become a apart of the group and the rest of the story is pretty exhilarating (won’t ruin it for you) but there is lots of sex, drugs and violence, shark attacks and all that shit that actually makes you read a whole book!
+Richard and the Frenchies become a part of the group and the rest of the story is pretty exhilarating (won’t ruin it for you) but there is lots of sex, drugs and violence, shark attacks and all that shit that actually makes you read a whole book!

 Have you been inspired to travel from a book?
 Share it with us!